-Jiyva's followers can request jellies, turn monsters to slime, and eventually remove their harmful mutations.
-As their piety grows, Jiyva will, with increasing frequency, drop jellies into the dungeon; rearrange followers' attributes based on their skills and armour; and grant mutation gifts.
-Slimes will never harm a follower of Jiyva, and Jiyva demands the same conduct in return.
+Jiyva's followers can request jellies, which will consume nearby items and provide sustenance to the follower in doing so.
+Jiyva will also consume items left elsewhere in the dungeon.
+Followers will later become able to turn monsters to slime, and eventually to reshape themselves to remove harmful mutations.
+As their piety grows, Jiyva will, with increasing frequency, drop jellies into the dungeon; rearrange followers' attributes based on their skills and armour; and mutate followers to better reflect Jiyva's image.

 Jiyva likes it when you sacrifice items by allowing slimes to consume them.